lgeurts/lgeurts.github.io/APPLICATION_FORM.md

 - Comfortable with working on-call (as part of a regular 24x7 schedule)

 ***Nice to haves:***
-- Driving license (for those rare occasions)
+- Driving license - while we all like to work remotly, some customers will insist on your presence onsite
-- Willing to work outside of France for a longer time.
+- Willing to work outside of France for a longer time

 *If you have read this far, please include a cover letter when you [apply](flouze-eurl@pm.me) for this role.*